jmuukka/mxhttp/README.md

 With Request type you can simplify retries using Polly.
 I guess you know the problem that when the HttpRequestMessage has already been sent then you cannot send it again.

-When you wrap retry logic around Request -> HttpRequestMessage transformation then on each retry a new HttpRequestMessage will be created.
+When you wrap retry logic around Request -> HttpRequestMessage -> HttpResponseMessage transformations then on each retry a new HttpRequestMessage will be created.